Picture This

 - Changes in elevation or "high spots."

 The hydrostatic test parameters must be clearly defined during the design phase and stated in the project specifications.
-Guidelines set forth in the AWWA M41 Manual and the ANSI/AWWA C600 Standard are as follows:
+Guidelines outlined in the AWWA M41 Manual and the ANSI/AWWA C600 Standard are as follows:

 "Test pressure shall be 1.25 times the operating pressure.
-Duration of the test is two hours.
+The duration of the test is two hours.
 Special consideration must also be given when multiple piping products are used."

 Any material not designed for the specific pressures should not be used and should be isolated from any section of a line to be tested at higher pressures.